influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withConnectCluster(connectCluster)
 ```

-The cluster alias used for Kafka Connect.
-The alias must match a cluster in the list at `spec.clusters`.
+"The cluster alias used for Kafka Connect.
+The alias must match a cluster in the list at `spec.clusters`."

 ### fn spec.withImage